sandracobo98/Astar/README.md

-# A-star algorithm implementation for finding the shortest route (MSc.
-Modelling for Science and Technology).
+# A-star algorithm implementation for finding the shortest route

+(MSc.
+Modelling for Science and Technology)

 The aim of this project is the implementation of a pathfinding algorithm to solve an graph optimization problem.